MHSEA/openai-chatgpt-4o-auto-selector/README.md

 - 🧪 Smart checks to **avoid redundant actions**
 - 🔁 Detects route changes and reapplies settings if needed
 - 🛑 **Does not run** if URL already includes the correct query params

 ---

+📝 Important Notes
+If you're not seeing GPT-4o in the model selector:
+  1- Go to chatgpt.com on a PC or browser
+  2- Open Settings → General
+  3- Enable "Show legacy models"
+❌ This script does not work in the ChatGPT mobile app

+---